Ada-Developers-Academy/ada-javascript-curriculum/02-js-week-2/axios-post.md

 Today, we will use the [Ada Trip Reserving Service™ Trip API™™™](https://github.com/AdaGold/trip-api) to create new Trip packages.

-Take 3 minutes with a neighbor to explore the API documentation.
+Take a few minutes to explore the [API documentation](https://github.com/AdaGold/trip-api/blob/master/README.md).
 Use Postman to experiment.
 Answer the following questions:

 1. What is the API call that lists all existing Trip packages?
 2. Make that API call and see the list of all existing Trip packages.
 How many are there?
 What are their IDs?